William, Prince of Wales: Ancestry

-Patrilineally, William is a member of the House of Windsor and also descends from the House of Oldenburg, one of Europe's oldest royal houses.
-More specifically, he descends from the cadet branch known as the House of Glücksburg.
+William descends through his father from both the House of Windsor and the House of Oldenburg, one of Europe's oldest royal dynasties.
+More specifically, his Oldenburg line derives from the cadet branch known as the House of Glücksburg.

-Through his mother, William descends from the Earls Spencer – a cadet branch of the Spencer family descended from the Earls of Sunderland (the senior branch are now also Dukes of Marlborough); the Barons Fermoy; and more anciently from Henry FitzRoy, 1st Duke of Grafton, and Charles Lennox, 1st Duke of Richmond – two illegitimate sons of King Charles II.
-As king, William would be the first monarch since the death of Anne in 1714 to undisputedly descend from Charles I and the first to descend from Charles II.
+Through his mother, William descends from the Earls Spencer – a cadet branch of the Spencer family descended from the earls of Sunderland (the senior branch are now also dukes of Marlborough); from the Barons Fermoy; and, more distantly from Henry FitzRoy, 1st Duke of Grafton, and Charles Lennox, 1st Duke of Richmond – two illegitimate sons of King Charles II.
+As king, William would be the first monarch since the death of Anne in 1714 to descend undisputedly from Charles I, and the first to descend from Charles II.

-William descends matrilineally from Eliza Kewark, a housekeeper for his 18th-century ancestor Theodore Forbes – a Scottish merchant who worked for the East India Company in Surat.
-She is variously described in contemporary documents as "a dark-skinned native woman", "an Armenian woman from Bombay", and "Mrs. Forbesian".
+William's matrilineal line traces back to Eliza Kewark, a housekeeper to his 18th‑century ancestor Theodore Forbes, a Scottish merchant working for the East India Company Surat.
+Contemporary documents variously describe her as "a dark-skinned native woman", "an Armenian woman from Bombay", and "Mrs. Forbesian".
 Genealogist William Addams Reitwiesner assumed Kewark was Armenian.

-In June 2013, it was reported that genealogical DNA tests on two of William's distant matrilineal cousins confirm Kewark was matrilineally of Indian descent.
+In June 2013, The Times published an article on a DNA company, BritainsDNA, which apparently tested two of William's distant matrilineal cousins and claimed that Kewark was matrilineally of Indian descent, based on a rare mtDNA haplotype.